awsdocs/aws-panorama-developer-guide/docs-source/api-appliance.md

-# Manage appliances<a name="api-appliance"></a>
+# Manage appliances with the AWS Panorama API<a name="api-appliance"></a>

 You can automate appliance management tasks with the AWS Panorama API\.

+## View devices<a name="api-appliance-view"></a>

 To get a list of appliances with device IDs, use the [ListDevices](https://docs.aws.amazon.com/panorama/latest/api/API_ListDevices.html) API\.

 ```
 $ aws panorama list-devices
     "Devices": [
         {
-            "DeviceId": "device-4taf3j43htmzabv5lsacba4ere",
+            "DeviceId": "device-4tafxmplhtmzabv5lsacba4ere",
             "Name": "my-appliance",
             "CreatedTime": 1652409973.613,
             "ProvisioningStatus": "SUCCEEDED",